Co-codamol for children

 - constipation - give your child plenty of high-fibre foods such as fresh fruit and vegetables and cereals.
 They should drink several glasses of water or another liquid each day.

-- feeling sick or vomiting - give co-codamol with or just after a meal or snack.
+- feeling or being sick - give co-codamol with or just after a meal or snack.
 Feelings of sickness should normally wear off after a few days.
 Talk to your doctor about giving your child an anti-sickness medicine if it carries on for longer.

 - headaches - make sure your child rests and drinks plenty of fluids.
 Talk to your doctor if the headaches last longer than a week or are severe.